 Rate and charges are issued via a Rate Notice.
 Council issues a number of rate notices each year depending on what services are provided to your property, when services commence or end, and when changes occur to your property.
-Rate notices are traditionally posted to the property owner, or you can choose to receive your rate notice via email.
+Rate notices are traditionally posted to the property owner, or you can choose to go paperless and receive your rate notices via email.

 Rate notices are issued half-yearly, generally in July (due in August) and January (due in February) for full payments.

 Water Consumption Notices are issued half-yearly, generally in October (due November) and April (due May), and Supplementary notices are issued when changes are made to a property part way through the year and are issued on an ad hoc basis.